Sekuraz/bachelorthesis/thesis/chapters/openmp_tasking.md

 # Other transformations
 ## Taskwait Construct transformation
-The taskwait construct from \ref{taskwait-construct} is transformed to a call to the \texttt{taskwait}
+The taskwait construct from section \ref{taskwait-construct} is transformed to a call to the \texttt{taskwait}
 function provided by the tasking header.
 \footnote{This function is not implemented yet, as it is a feature of the runtime which is not covered by this thesis.}
 This function then uses the runtime in order to find all children and wait for their termination.